-Hispanics live longest, whites shortest among dialysis patientsMarch 28th, 2013 in Diseases, Conditions, Syndromes /
+Hispanics live longest, whites shortest among dialysis patientsMarch 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Among kidney failure patients on dialysis, Hispanics tend to live the longest and Whites the shortest, with Blacks' survival time in between these two, according to a study appearing in an upcoming issue of the Clinical Journal of the American Society of Nephrology (CJASN).
 Examining the reasons for these survival differences could help improve care for all patients with kidney disease.